Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-well come to CECD website Home page Our projects Add your voice Contact cecd events and Photographs Professor Adebisi Balogun's Lecture Favorite Links Orasi Basin conservation project World Water Monitorin Day My Files Custom Rich-Text Page
+well come to CECD website Home page Our projects events and Photographs Contact cecd Add your voice Professor Adebisi Balogun's Lecture World Water Monitorin Day CECD protecting people's Right and Ecosystems DEFORESTATION What's New My Files Photo West Africa Guinea Forest Conservation Alliance

 Who we are?

-The Centre for Environmental and Community Development (CECD), is a non partisan,and non profit, Civil Society Organization, protecting the environment in Nigeria with special emphasis on tropical rainforests and climate change
+The Centre for Ecological and Community Development (CECD), is a Civil Society Organization,registererd in Nigeria for the protection and conservation of environment with special emphasis on tropical rainforests, shoreline, marine resource managent and climate change

 OUR MISSION